The short answer. No.

 From the government of Canada perspective, all drugs are controlled legally through the Controlled Drugs and Substances Act (CDSA).
 Psilocybin is listed as a Schedule III controlled substance.
 Psilocybin is the hallucinogenic alkaloid, or in other words, the active ingredient in magic mushrooms.
 Possession, sale and production of psilocybin is illegal unless an exemption is given by Health Canada.

 There is a growing movement across Canada to change the course for Magic Mushrooms.
-Even the government of Canada website says “There is increasing interest in the potential therapeutic uses of psilocybin.”
-Source.
+Even the government of Canada website says “There is increasing interest in the potential therapeutic uses of psilocybin.”.
 Since 2020, companies such as Numinus are growing legal magic mushrooms under license from Health Canada.

 In another example, you can legally buy magic mushroom spores and grow kits.
 This is legal as the psilocybin is not present until late in the growing cycle.